Opportunity-Holding/RESTar.Tutorial/README.md

 Now, let's try getting some Excel files.
 For this, we set the `Accept` header to `application/vnd.openxmlformats-officedocument.spreadsheetml.sheet`.
 RESTar will automatically include a suggested file name in the `Content-Disposition` response header.
 Most clients honor this when receiving file attachments.
 Now try the requests above again!

 ## Conclusion
 This concludes the tutorial.
 Hopefully you found some of it interesting and will continue by reading the specification and keep exploring what RESTar can do.
-Otherwise, here's a [link](https://www.youtube.com/results?search_query=funny+kittens) to something better.
+Otherwise, here's a [link](https://www.youtube.com/results?search_query=funny+kittens) to something I know you will like.

 ## Links
 [RESTar on NuGet](https://www.nuget.org/packages/RESTar/)